kelu124/echomods/include/JOH/article.md

 Note: Detailed instructions belong in documentation; here, provide insight into how and why the calibration is valid.

-### Subsections
+### Calibrating the signal

-### Calibration of ultrasound electrical signal processing requires a standard signal, which is difficult to provide if using a classical transducer.
+Calibration of ultrasound electrical signal processing requires a standard signal, which is difficult to provide if using a classical transducer.
 Moreover, due to the variety of transducers, it would be extremely difficult to obtain a standard setup and signal.A calibration tool has been built (the DAC module), based on a STM32F205 DAC.
 This permitted to &quot;record&quot; the calibration signal, and to simulate the behaviour of the pulser module.

 Calibration of the high-voltage level on the pulser module is done using an oscilloscope.

-### Finally, the gain level of the analog processing module is in the tests described below adjusted once and for all at the beginning of the experiment, to use the full range of output signal and obtain the best image possible.
+Finally, the gain level of the analog processing module is in the tests described below adjusted once and for all at the beginning of the experiment, to use the full range of output signal and obtain the best image possible.
 The level of gain can be selected, either from one input signal, or with a potentiometer, the choice between the two being made possible by a jumper.

+### Developping a home-made reference material

-### We encourage the use of subsections within all sections to increase clarity.A home-made phantom was used to test the first iteration of the board.
+A home-made phantom was used to test the first iteration of the board.
 It was made of a gelatin phantom, with tapioca inclusions of two types (2mm and 8mm), the medium being contained in a condom.
 This type of phantom does not conserve well, and was not reused for the second iteration.

 ## General testing

-In this section, details can be provided on the testing of hardware functionalities, that are not directly essential for precision operation of the hardware in the given context (which are in turn, where applicable, handled under Calibration), such as automated movements to position the hardware, repeatability of tool exchanges, recyclability, water-tightness, weight or other possibly relevant characteristics.
+_In this section, details can be provided on the testing of hardware functionalities, that are not directly essential for precision operation of the hardware in the given context (which are in turn, where applicable, handled under Calibration), such as automated movements to position the hardware, repeatability of tool exchanges, recyclability, water-tightness, weight or other possibly relevant characteristics.
 We encourage the authors to characterise all appropriate functionalities of the hardware, if not already described elsewhere (add reference instead).
 The testing should define the safe/reliable limits in which the components can be operated (e.g. step size and repeatability of linear motion, force ranges, ratio of devices with leaks when built in a workshop, etc).
-This will enhance the usability of the hardware or method in other contexts.General testing has been done, especially for the two modules:
+This will enhance the usability of the hardware or method in other contexts._

+General testing has been done, especially for the two modules:

 - --For the pulser, the criteria of the tests were the duration of the pulse, which should match the input signals, as well as the voltage of the pulse, being set by a potentiometer.
 Tests were done using an oscilloscope.
 - --For the analog processing unit,the DAC module allowed a standard input to be processed, and the result of the processing analysed.

 General conditions of the tests were that of of a 150ns, 70V pulse for the pulser unit, with a repetition every 300us.

 _ __Again: Detailed instructions belong in documentation; here, provide a summary_ _ __ instead._

 # (3) Application